juliengriffoul/labelx/README.md

 # labelx
-Web application intending to make manual datasets labelling easier.
+A Flask application to manually label an existing dataset.

 ### Example scenario
 You want to create a training dataset for your next model.
 You have your `assets/cars.csv` with already several fields: